Peter Staub

-Peter Staub (February 22, 1827 – May 19, 1904) was a Swiss-born American businessman, politician, and diplomat.
-He immigrated to the United States in 1854, and moved to Knoxville, Tennessee, in 1856, where he lived for most of the remainder of his life.
-Staub served as mayor of Knoxville in the early 1870s and early 1880s, and built the city's first opera house, Staub's Theatre, in 1872.
-Staub also aided Swiss immigration to the Southern Appalachian region, helping establish what is now the town of Gruetli-Laager, Tennessee, in 1869.
-In 1885, President Grover Cleveland appointed Staub U.S. Consul to Switzerland.
+Johann Peter Staub colloquially Peter Staub (February 22, 1827 – May 19, 1904) was a Swiss-born American businessman, politician, and diplomat.
+Staub held several public offices, most notably as U.S. Consul to St. Gallen, appointed in 1885 by Grover Cleveland.
+Previously he served two terms as Mayor of Knoxville, Tennessee and as Consul of Switzerland in Tennessee from 1869 to 1884, promoting Swiss emigration to the Appalachian region.
+He was also an important colonizer who helped to established the town of Gruetli-Laager in 1869.

-Biography
+Staub, who was born in Glarus, Switzerland, emigrated to the United States with the trade of tailor in 1854, initially settling in New Jersey.
+Due to the climate which was not good for his health, he and his wife relocated to Tennessee in 1856.
+There he was primarily active as serial entrepreneur, opening a tailor shop and investing his profits in real estate.
+In 1872, he built and opened the city's first opera house, Staub's Theatre.
+In 1875, he founded the Knoxville Foundry Plant.
+He also served as trustee of the Lawson McGee Library and as chairman of the Knoxville Water Commission.

-Early life
+Early life and education

+Staub was born February 22, 1827 in Glarus, Switzerland, the second of four children, to Jakob Staub (1777-1836) and Anna Maria (née Stäger; 1802-1832), both of Bilten.

-Born in Switzerland, Staub was orphaned when he was eight years old.
+He was orphaned when he was eight years old.
 At age 13, he was apprenticed to a tailor, and worked in this trade in France and Switzerland throughout the 1840s.
 Staub married Rosina Blum in 1847.
 While living in Switzerland, they had two children, both of whom died at a young age.

+Emigration and career

 In 1854, Staub and his wife moved to the United States, initially settling in New Jersey.
 Shortly after his arrival, Staub's health began to decline.
 Concluding he would benefit from a more mountainous environment, Staub decided to move to East Tennessee, often advertised during this period as the "Switzerland of America."
 In 1856, Staub opened a tailor shop on Gay Street in Knoxville.
 During the Civil War, Staub's house on the periphery of Knoxville was burned by the Union Army to prevent Confederate soldiers from using it for shelter.
 He rebuilt it, and his tailoring business thrived in the post-war years.
 He reinvested his profits in real estate in the Knoxville area.